Polytechnic Heights—“Poly” to you and me—began as many a community began: with no plans of community.

-In the 1880s, at the present intersection of Ayers Street and Lancaster, Roger Tandy dammed a small tributary of Sycamore Creek and built Tandy Lake, which would be a popular recreational area into the early twentieth century.
+In the 1880s, at the present intersection of Ayers Street and Lancaster Avenue, Roger Tandy dammed a small tributary of Sycamore Creek and built Tandy Lake, which would be a popular recreational area into the early twentieth century.

 In 1883 a school was built near Arch Hall’s home to teach the children and tenants of the Hall and Tandy families.
 In 1886 a public school was opened, taught by a graduate of Vassar no less.

 Then came 1891—for the nascent community an even bigger year than 1876.
 The southern Methodist Episcopal Church announced plans to build a college.
 The college would be built on an “eminence 75 feet above Fort Worth”—the moral high ground—and two miles from the temptations of Hell’s Half Acre.